-F. Standards of Performance
+E. Standards of Performance

-CONTRACTOR shall perform coordination for all Utility Work in accordance with the relevant Utility Owner's Utility Standards, SCDOT's "A Policy for Accommodating Utilities on Highway Rights of Way", the applicable State laws, and the Code of Federal Regulations, Title 23, Chapter 1, Subchapter G, part 645, subparts A and B, and in coordination with the SCDOT's Utility Office.
-In the event of a conflict among the foregoing technical requirements, the provisions that establish the higher quality, manner or method of performing the Utility Work, establish better practice (as determined by SCDOT or Utility Owner in their discretion), shall be used only if the more stringent standards prevail.
+CONTRACTOR shall perform coordination for all Utility Work in accordance with this Agreement, Exhibit 7, Attachment B, the relevant Utility Owner's Utility Standards, SCDOT's "A Policy for Accommodating Utilities on Highway Rights of Way", the applicable State laws, and the Code of Federal Regulations (CFR), Title 23, Chapter 1, Subchapter G, part 645, subparts A and B. , and in coordination with the SCDOT's Utility Office.
+In the event of a conflict among the foregoing technical requirements, the provisions that establish the higher quality, manner or method of performing the Utility Work, or establish better practice (as determined by SCDOT or Utility Owner in their its sole discretion), shall be used only if the more stringent standards prevail.

-G. Failure of Utility Owners to Cooperate provisions
+F. Failure of Utility Owners to Cooperate provisions